 We bake often so there are treats for the kids to put in their lunchboxes or have as after school snack.
 These spicy oatmeal raisin cookies are one of my family's favorite recipes!

 This recipe is actually quite versatile.
 Sometimes, I use dried cranberries instead of the raisins.
 Delicious!
-Or, I skip the nutmeg and replace the raisins with chocolate chips.
+Or, I skip the nutmeg and cloves and replace the raisins with chocolate chips.

 Our favorite part of this recipe is the cookies' texture.
 They're so chewy but the edges have that little crispiness.
 I just love it!